An item you're pre-ordering is on backorder so it will take few days to ship - are you sure you want to proceed to order it?Close

 - Make An Offer

-It must be returned postpaid within 60 days to receive refund of deposit minus rental cost.
-Rent of loaner will begin on the day it is shipped.
+Cell Link signal meter must be returned postpaid within 60 days to receive refund of deposit minus rental cost.
+Rent of CellLink signal meter loaner unit will begin on the day it is shipped.
 Rental term ends the day it is received by us in good working condition as tested and noted by us at time of shipment.
 Please contact us for details if you have more questions.
 Please note we have daily rental RF signal meter loaner service program that costs less for a different type, lower cost signal meter.

 Notable Features of the Cell LinQ Pro Signal Meter.

 - This signal meter is a Multigenerational LTE, Cellular, PCS and AWS scanner.